Vanesh37/site/source/docs/commands.md

 $ hexo --cwd /path/to/cwd
 ```

-Customizes the path of current working directory.
+Customizes the path of the current working directory.